-Choose a Qualified Pedestrian Accident Lawyer
+Choose the Best Boston Pedestrian Accident Lawyer

-If you have been suffered an accident as a pedestrian, it is essential that you hire a qualified accident lawyer to handle your case.
+If you have suffered an accident as a pedestrian, it is essential that you hire a qualified accident lawyer to handle your case.
 The lawyers at Breakstone, White & Gluck, P.C., are experienced in working with top experts and getting the best compensation for injured pedestrians.
 The attorneys at our firm handle cases from initial investigation, through trial, and, if necessary, all appeals.
-We work hard to get you the best results.
+We will work hard to get you the best results.

-Because the Massachusetts Statute of Limitations applies to these cases, victims have a limited timeframe in which to file their case.
+Because the Massachusetts Statute of Limitations applies to these cases, victims have a limited time frame in which to file their case.
 It is vital that you act immediately to protect your rights.

-If you have been injured as a pedestrian accident and wish to speak to a lawyer, please call us at 617-723-7676 (or toll free at 1-800-379-1244), or use our contact form.
-Get your free legal consultation today with Breakstone, White & Gluck, P.C.
-Our Boston office is conveniently located in Government Center.
+If you have been injured by a negligent driver and wish to speak to a lawyer, please call Breakstone, White & Gluck toll free at 800-379-1244 or 617-723-7676.
+You can also use our contact form.
+Breakstone, White & Gluck provides a free legal consultation and our Boston office is conveniently located in Government Center.